Ethics toolkit for medical students

 Ethically, the requirement to provide patients with sufficient information in order to make an informed decision is linked to the strong requirement to respect patient autonomy.
 A refusal of relevant information causes concern because it looks as if patients are voluntarily surrendering their autonomy.
 It also raises practical concerns about whether the conditions for consent have been met and therefore whether doctors may be acting unlawfully, raising the possibility of complaints or litigation later.

 In our view, where patients make it clear that they do not want to receive information, it should not be forced upon them.
 In order for consent to be valid, however, they do need to know the core facts about what is proposed.
-Competent patients should therefore be encouraged to receive information that is essential to maintaining their health, as well as information relevant to assessing the risks and benefits of the proposed intervention or course of treatment.
+Patients should therefore be encouraged to receive information that is essential to maintaining their health, as well as information relevant to assessing the risks and benefits of the proposed intervention or course of treatment.